dd32/td-gh-ex/readme.txt

 === SILVERCLEAN LITE ===

 Contributors: Iceable
-Tags: gray, silver, white, light, two-columns, right-sidebar, flexible-width, custom-header, custom-menu, featured-images, full-width-template, sticky-post, theme-options, threaded-comments, translation-ready
+Tags: two-columns, right-sidebar, grid-layout, custom-header, custom-menu, featured-images, footer-widgets, full-width-template, sticky-post, theme-options, threaded-comments, translation-ready, blog, entertainment, news
-Requires at least: 3.5
+Requires at least: 4.1
-Tested up to: 4.3.1
+Tested up to: 4.7
-Stable tag: 1.2.1
+Stable tag: 1.2.8

 == ABOUT SILVERCLEAN LITE ==

 Silverclean Lite is a clean, elegant and responsive theme for WordPress.
 Perfect for various uses from personal blogging to small business website.
 It features two widgetizable areas (sidebar and optional footer).

-Silverclean Lite is the lite version of Silverclean Pro, which comes with many additional features and access to premium class pro support forum and can be found at http://www.iceablethemes.com
+Silverclean Lite is the lite version of Silverclean Pro, which comes with many additional features and access to premium class pro support forum and can be found at https://www.iceablethemes.com

 == GETTING STARTED ==